Filing for bankruptcy is a big decision. It’s important to understand what you stand to gain and lose by filing either type of bankruptcy.

 Other dischargeable debts

 While most debts are wiped out when your bankruptcy discharge is granted, some are not.
 Debts that can't be erased through bankruptcy are known as non-dischargeable debts.
-The most common non-dischargeable debts are recent tax debts (including income taxes), child support or alimony payments, and generally student loans.
+The most common non-dischargeable debts are recent tax debts (including income taxes), and child support or alimony payments.
 You will have to pay these types of debts back after bankruptcy.

 2 Types of Bankruptcy: Chapter 7 and Chapter 13